pterofighter-s-organization/apptracker/frontend/src/data/LEARNING.md

 1. transition can do basic animations of making the website looks smoother
 2. have to put that transition property inside the one who actually changes the height

+Arr.filter returns an array

+new reference meaning a new address for that new object